 “I think that four weeks will keep getting extended like quarantine was,” said senior Reese Costenbader.

-Senior Rene Itah said, “I honestly don’t believe that splitting the kids up by last name makes any sense.
+One Barlow senior said, “I honestly don’t believe that splitting the kids up by last name makes any sense.
 Nothing short of fully online learning can keep everyone safe.”
-In order to prevent an outbreak, Itah also said “the school needs to make sure that students feel comfortable staying homesick.”
+In order to prevent an outbreak “the school needs to make sure that students feel comfortable staying homesick,” according to the student.

 Even with social distancing and face coverings, will the virus still spread when students are in close quarters?
 The fear of a mass outbreak is further complicated by the fact that many youths can be asymptomatic carriers who pass along the virus to unknowing family members or school staff.